edwardhatricksmith/jr-fe-devtask/README.md

-About
+World Nomads Group - FE Exercise
 =====

-Welcome to the World Nomads Group - Front End Dev.
-Exercise.

 The purpose of this exercise is to help us get an idea of your front end development fundamentals.